Kingstown lifeboat disaster

-The Kingstown lifeboat disaster occurred on Christmas Eve 1895 off Kingstown (now Dún Laoghaire), Ireland, when the Kingstown lifeboat was capsized while attempting to rescue the crew of the stricken SS Palme.
+The Kingstown lifeboat disaster occurred on Christmas Eve 1895 off Kingstown (now Dún Laoghaire), Ireland, when the Kingstown No. 2 lifeboat capsized while attempting to rescue the crew of the stricken SS Palme.
 The crew of fifteen were lost.
 The event is commemorated annually at Dún Laoghaire Harbour.

 The Palme

 The Palme, a 1,114 ton barque, was owned by the Eriksson family of Mariehamn, Finland, then part of the Russian Empire.
 She sailed under the Russian flag of horizontal white, blue, and red.
 On 18 December, she set sail from Liverpool bound for South America to import hardwood.
 She was commanded by Captain Wiren.
 He was accompanied by his wife and child.
 There was a crew of seventeen, three of whom spoke English.

 Weather

 A storm described as "the most severe of the century" developed.
 The Palme tried to seek shelter in Dublin Bay, but was driven southeast.
 It was mid-winter and extremely cold.
 The sea was so heavy that waves were crashing over the lighthouse at the end of the East Pier of Dún Laoghaire.

-On Tuesday 24 December the Palme was seen dragging her anchor off Merrion strand.
-The Palme was in danger of being smashed on the rocks.
-She fired distress rockets.
+On Tuesday 24 December, Palme was seen dragging her anchor off Merrion strand.
+On danger of being smashed on the rocks, distress rockets were fired.